 Donate your unwanted food items to the Manchester Central Food Bank

 If you’re already left Manchester for Christmas, look out for food bank drop-off points in your local area.
 These can often be found in large-chain supermarkets making it easy and simple for you to help even whilst you are doing your shopping.
+You can find your nearest local food bank on The Trussel Trust’s website.

 Help the homeless